 Over the years, particular attention has been paid to the protective effects of cranberries on the urinary tract.
 These studies show that inCranberriesThe polyphenols found in it help resist the adhesion of E. coli bacteria to the vagina and bladder.
 Urinary tract problems can occur in infants, children, and men, but are more common in women in general.

-Women are more vulnerable to urinary tract infection because their body structure is more exposed to external contaminations.
-Research says over 50% of women suffer a UTI unitary tract infection their lifetimes, and approximately 25% of women have at least one recurrence.
-Activities such as penis penetration and sexual stimulation can expose the vagina to bacterial infections.
-Secondly, since the vaginal opening is located very close to the anus in women, unclean wipes lead from back to front may result in infection.
+Women are more prone to urinary tract problems due to their body structure that is more exposed to external pollution.
+Studies have shown that more than half of women have experienced urinary tract discomfort in their lifetime, and about 25% women will have at least one recurrence.
+Sexual activity exposes the vagina to bacterial infections.
+And because women's vaginal opening is near the anus, wiping from back to front may allow bacteria to enter the urethra.

 A 2013 study administered cranberry to 28 women with a history of recurrent urinary tract infection.
 The two-week consumption period showed a reduction in the overall numbers of E. coli in the intestine.

 Cranberry consumption is inexpensive and is readily available as a supplement to a woman’s diet.Taking regular doses of cranberry supplements is particularly advisable in the period of menopause of and pregnancy in women.
 This is because women have weaker immunity during menopause.
 However, during pregnancy, the uterus expands and presses the bladder, making the latter unable to empty completely.
 Thus, cranberry consumption may be necessary to keep the bladder healthy and flush traces of bacteria.